tag/sphere/service?

 A fast-growing business with ambitious plans.

-In order for Harworth to continue growing as planned, they needed to make sure that everyone in the organisation – from the employees who had been with the business from the start to the new recruits who had joined in the last few years – was pulling together as one Harworth.
+In order for our client to continue growing as planned, they needed to make sure that everyone in the organisation – from the employees who had been with the business from the start to the new recruits who had joined in the last few years – was pulling together as one company.

 They needed to define and embed a new set of values and behaviours across all teams, one that:

-Our work with Harworth followed our award-winning 3-stage culture change methodology, with the embedding journey currently underway.
-Here’s how that looked in practice:
+Our work followed our award-winning 3 stage culture change methodolgy, with the embedding journey currently underway.

-The first step in the journey towards Harworth’s new culture was understanding the culture they currently had – not only what needed to change, but also what elements were working well.
+The first step in the journey towards our client’s new culture was understanding the culture they currently had – not only what needed to change, but also what elements were working well.

 After reviewing the results of the company’s most recent engagement survey and Knight Index, we set to work speaking to employees from across the entire organisation.
 These conversations took place in a few different forms: